Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Abstract

 \section{Abstract}

-Accurate and efficient circuit models are necessary to control the power electronic circuits found on plasma physics experiments.
-Tuning and controlling the behavior of these circuits is inextricably linked to plasma performance.
-Linear models are greatly preferred for control applications due to their well-established performance guarantees, but they typically fail to capture nonlinear dynamics and changes in experimental parameters.
-Data-driven system identification can help mitigate these shortcomings by learning interpretable and accurate reduced-order models of a complex system, in this case the injector circuits of the {\em Helicity Injected Torus – Steady Inductive Upgrade} (HIT-SIU) experiment.
-Specifically, the {\em Bagging Optimized Dynamic Mode Decomposition} (BOP-DMD), is leveraged to learn stable, reduced order models of the interaction between the spheromak plasma formed in the confinement volume, and the injector circuits of the device.
-BOP-DMD is trained and evaluated on an analytic model of the vacuum dynamics of the injector circuits of HIT-SIU, as well as an analytic linear reduced-order model for the injector dynamics when a plasma is present.
-BOP-DMD is then fit on experimental data, both on shots with and without a plasma in the confinement volume.
-In doing so, we demonstrate the capability of data-driven methods to produce stable, linear models for control and uncertainty quantification in plasma experiments.
+Accurate and efficient circuit models are necessary to control the power electronic circuits employed in most plasma physics experiments.
+Controlling the behavior of these circuits is inextricably linked to generating the desired plasma conditions.
+Linear models are greatly preferred for control applications due to their well-established performance guarantees, however, it is challenging to identify a linear approximation of the coupled nonlinear coil-plasma system from limited noisy measurements.
+In this work, the {\em Bagging Optimized Dynamic Mode Decomposition} (BOP-DMD) is leveraged to learn stable, reduced order models of the interaction between the coils and the plasma in the {\em Helicity Injected Torus -- Steady Inductive Upgrade} (HIT-SIU) experiment.
+BOP-DMD is trained and evaluated on an analytic model of the vacuum dynamics of the injector circuits, as well as an analytic linear reduced-order model for the circuit dynamics when a plasma is present.
+BOP-DMD is then fit on experimental data, both on experiments with and without a plasma.
+In doing so, we demonstrate the capability of BOP-DMD to produce stable, linear models for control and uncertainty quantification in a high-power, coupled plasma-coil system.